-Karl: It was a positive and unexpected surprise.
+Karl: It was a positive and a surprise.

-Daan: It is kind of symbolic even.
+Daan: It is somewhat symbolic even.
 Because every time we go somewhere for a trip, Karl buys the Lonely Planet to inform himself about the destination.
 So Lonely Planet has always been part of our journeys.
-So it is great to see that the company that we trust when we travel and that inspires us, rewards us for the work we are doing.
+So, it is great to see that the company that we trust when we travel and that inspires us, rewards us for the work we are doing.